5 Common and Serious Side Effects of Dupixent

 Eye irritation occurs because Dupixent modifies immune responses that can affect the eyes.
 Using lubricating eye drops and maintaining good eye hygiene can reduce symptoms.
 Persistent or worsening eye problems should be evaluated by a healthcare professional promptly.

-Cold sores typically appear as painful blisters around the mouth.
-Antiviral medications can help shorten outbreaks.
-If you have a history of frequent cold sores, inform your doctor before starting Dupixent.
+Cold sores typically appear as painful blisters around the mouth or lips.
+Antiviral medications such as acyclovir or valacyclovir can shorten outbreaks significantly.
+If you have a history of frequent cold sores, tell your doctor before starting Dupixent so a preventive antiviral plan can be put in place.

 4. Eye Inflammation (Keratitis)